giovannapezzi/smart-mechatronics-system/README.md

 5) Initialization of the Web controller component (a system for manual control of servos and sensors through a convenient web application that is runnable from embedded devices with few resources).

 6) Initialization of the Simulator Component (a system to see Servos and Sensors in action without necessarely having them).

+7) Adding support of sensors acquisition.

+8) Initialization of the first Drivers for prototyping boards like Arduino, Raspberry Pi and PCDuino.